swilli21/UVA2024Capstone/README.md

 Interpretation: A higher cosine similarity score indicates a greater degree of similarity between the model's output and the reference text.

 ### Metric: Bleu (Recall-Oriented Understudy for Gisting Evaluation) and Rogue Scores
-ROUGE focuses on recall, measuring how well the generated text covers the key information present in the reference text.
+- ROUGE focuses on recall, measuring how well the generated text covers the key information present in the reference text.

+ROUGE variants:
-Different ROUGE variants: ROUGE offers several variants, including ROUGE-N (measuring the overlap of n-grams), ROUGE-L (measuring the longest common subsequence), and ROUGE-S (measuring the number of overlapping sentences).
+---  ROUGE-N (measuring the overlap of n-grams)
+---  ROUGE-L (measuring the longest common subsequence)
+---  ROUGE-S (measuring the number of overlapping sentences).

-Recall calculation: Each variant calculates the recall of the generated text compared to the reference text.
+- Recall calculation: Each variant calculates the recall of the generated text compared to the reference text.

-Interpretation: A higher ROUGE score indicates that the MedLM output captures more of the important information from the reference text.
+- Interpretation: A higher ROUGE score indicates that the MedLM output captures more of the important information from the reference text.

 # Results
 - Aim: